 For many people in the gambling community, online gambling is an entertaining and enjoyably activity, offering players the chance to play wherever and whenever they please, with 97 percent of online gamblers recorded in 2016 as participating from the comfort of their own homes.

 However, for some, online gambling can become problematic, and can present a wide range of issues that can drastically affect a person’s life.
 Therefore, responsible gambling practices are essential tools used by the online gambling community to help stop people leading towards what is known as ‘problem gambling.’
-Furthermore, online casinos in the UK are continuously working to ensure that they operate to responsible gaming standards, with those at risk, not easily able to gamble online.
+Furthermore, with the rise of casino bonuses, online casinos are continuously working to ensure that they operate to responsible gaming standards, with those at risk, not easily able to gamble online.

 What is Problem Gambling?